 It wasn’t a great day for the seeds at the Crucible yesterday.
 Indeed five matches started, one of them finished and only one seed, Kyren Wilson, is ahead.
 Mark Selby, the defending champion went out to Joe Perry on a rather damning score: 10-4.
 Marco Fu, Ali Carter and Ronnie all trail by 6-3.
-Fu of course is probably not really fit, having suffered some serious eye problems, and not played, since January.
-But the key thing is simply that the qualifiers – Perry, Maguire and Dott – are very sharp, whilst the seeds come here cold and under pressure, because they have everything to lose and the weight of expectations is on them.
-Also, contrary to what happened last year, there were no long close matches, with late finishes in the last round of the qualifiers, so the qualifiers are still relatively fresh.
+Fu, of course, is probably not really fit, having suffered some serious eye problems, and not played, since January.
+But the key thing is simply that the qualifiers – Perry, Maguire, and Dott – are very sharp, whilst the seeds come here cold and under pressure because they have everything to lose and the weight of expectations is on them.
+Also, contrary to what happened last year, there weren’t many long close matches, with late finishes in the last round of the qualifiers, so the qualifiers are still relatively fresh.

 Here is the ES tournament preview, as well as Selby v Perry preview:

-MissingClip 2018 WSC: tournament preview + preview of the Mark Selby – Joe Perry match (Session1, Eurosport)
+Tournament preview + preview of the Mark Selby – Joe Perry match (Session1, ES)

 Here are the reports on Worldsnooker:

 Stephen Maguire outplayed Ronnie O’Sullivan in an enthralling first session of their opening round clash at the Betfred World Championship to establish a 6-3 advantage.

 The Rocket is enjoying his most fruitful season on the World Snooker Tour, having won five ranking titles in a single campaign for the first time in his career.
 He will have come into this afternoon’s clash with Maguire full of confidence, holding a 17-4 lead in their head-to-head record.